Disclosure: We earn from purchases made through us

 Instant Pot Duo is the best affordable all-in one electric pressure cooker.

-The Instant Pot Duo 7-in-1 Electric Pressure Cooker is a winner when it comes to functionality and affordability.
-With its built-in smart programs, you can use it to cook food, make yogurt, work as a rice cooker, for sautéing, steamer and as a warmer.
-Full details.
+This Instant Pot Duo 7-in-1 Electric Pressure Cooker is a winner when it comes to functionality and affordability.
+It’s the most popular instant pot on the market, and impressed us with its built-in smart programs.
+You can use it to cook food, make yogurt, cook rice, for sautéing, serve as a steamer and as a warmer.